yanjia1777/tp/docs/UserGuide.md

 ### <a name="settingUp"></a>Setting Up

-1. Download the latest version of Mint.jar from [here](https://github.com/AY2122S1-CS2113T-W11-2/tp/releases/tag/v1.0).
+1. Download the latest version of tp.jar from [here](https://github.com/AY2122S1-CS2113T-W11-2/tp/releases/tag/v1.0).

-2. Copy the Mint.jar file to the folder you desire.
+2. Copy the tp.jar file to the folder you desire.

 ### <a name="runningTheProgramme"></a>Running the Programme
 1. Open your desired Command Line Interface and ensure that you are in the directory where you saved the folder.
    If you are new to git, click [here](#changingTheDirectory) to see how you can change the directory.
-2. Once you ensured you are in the correct directory, run the programme using the command `java -jar Mint.jar`.
+2. Once you ensured you are in the correct directory, run the programme using the command `java -jar tp.jar`.
 3. To test if the programme is working, type a command and press Enter to execute it. e.g., typing `help` and pressing Enter will display the list of commands to help you use our application.